 Example: "After completing my degree and gaining practical experience through the Post-Study Work visa, I plan to return to Bangladesh where [specific industry] is growing rapidly.
 My goal is to [specific plan — e.g., join a specific company, start a business, contribute to a government initiative].
 My qualifications from Australia will give me a competitive edge in Bangladesh's job market."

-Why it matters: Demonstrates return intent — the single most important factor in GTE assessment.
+Why it matters: Demonstrates return intent — the single most important factor in GS assessment.

 Line 5: Your ties to Bangladesh